haxtheweb/edtechjoker/draft-outline.md

   - What are your next steps?

 ## Thursday
--
--
+- how to implement the font using google fonts
+  - Google fonts -- https://fonts.google.com/specimen/Open+Sans for the font that is to spec of this project (viewing student example)
+- Feedback / walkthrough of some classmates code submissions from check in 2
+  - Deep dive on a few classmates elements
+- Additional time to work as a team

 ***
 _Below this line will be updated as we start each week so we can remain agile to changes out of our control or to focus more on a topic_
 ***

 # Week 9/10: Project 2: Refinement of our card comp
 ## Tuesday
-- Guest speaker: Charles Lavera is going to walk through his code he wrote to pull off the card in his own way as well as demonstrating HAX integration
 - Reusing the button from our previous project in this one as a `devDependency`
 - Critique / review of the cards worked on in the previous week
 - Performance tricks / concepts:
-  - Google fonts -- https://fonts.google.com/specimen/Open+Sans for the font that is to spec of this project
   - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
 - Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand
 - cards will then be enhanced based on the feedback received